electronfriends/wemp/README.md

 ## Introduction

-Wemp allows you to easily and quickly set up a web server on Windows that always uses the latest versions of [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net) through automatic updates.
+Wemp allows you to easily and quickly set up a web server on Windows with [Nginx](https://nginx.org), [MariaDB](https://mariadb.org) and [PHP](https://php.net).

+It comes bundled with these services and receives regular updates to keep the versions up to date.

-You can manage the services in the menu that opens when you click on the Wemp icon in the notification area.
+You can manage the services in the menu that opens when you click the Wemp icon in the system tray.

 <p align="center"><img src="https://github.com/electronfriends/wemp/assets/69470382/ef05b121-1b4d-4a9e-aedd-35961e666d78" alt="Wemp preview"></p>

 ## Features

-- **Easy to use** for both experienced and inexperienced users.
+- **Easy to use** for both novice and experienced users.

 - **Regular updates** to always offer the latest versions of all services.